Eulenspeigel Puppets celebrates their 45th birthday with cake and fun on March 22

 Eulenspiegel is known for original scripts, amazing scenery, unique hand-crafted puppets and live music.
 They also give workshops for those who want to learn about puppetry and performing.
 While their name may not be easiest to say – “When you pick a name like that, you can’t expect people to pronounce it right.” – their shows are very well known to the people of West Liberty and beyond.

-Originally, before opening the Owl Glass Puppetry Center (which is also celebrating a birthday, being 25 years old), Eulenspiegel was only a touring company.
-However, when Leo’s husband found a certain building in West Liberty, he bought it, fixed it up and it became their home base.
+Before opening the Owl Glass Puppetry Center (which is celebrating its 25th birthday), Eulenspiegel was only a touring company.
+However, when Leo’s husband found the building in West Liberty, he bought it, fixed it up and it became their home base.

 “It turned out to be a really good place for us,” said Leo, “We get a lot of support from the community, they get really involved with what we do, and we bring in a lot of guest puppeteers from all over the place, who the community also supports.”

-While she loves all of the shows that she performs, she said that her all-time favorite would have to be a show based on not only American history, but West Liberty history: ‘Freedom Star: Gertie’s Journey on the Underground Railroad’.
-When she and her fellow puppeteer Teri Jean Breitbach heard the story of John Brown and Josiah Grinnell and the boxcar they had filled in the West Liberty train depot with escaped slaves, allowing them to reach Detroit and eventually Canada, they decided to write a show based on it about a little slave girl named Gertie who tries to get to this boxcar.
+While she loves all of the shows that she performs, she said that her all-time favorite is a show based on not only American history, but West Liberty history: "Freedom Star: Gertie’s Journey on the Underground Railroad".
+When she and fellow puppeteer Teri Jean Breitbach heard the story of John Brown and Josiah Grinnell who filled a boxcar with escaped slaves in the West Liberty train depot to go to Canada, they decided to write a show about it.

-Leo, along with another Eulenspiegel member Stephanie Vallez and guest puppeteer Pam Corcoran will be performing during the Sunday birthday celebration, along with their accompanist and composer Ron Hillis.
-There will also be cake as well as a screening of a documentary featuring footage of various Eulenspiegel shows.
+Leo, along with Eulenspiegel member Stephanie Vallez and guest puppeteer Pam Corcoran will perform during the Sunday birthday celebration with their accompanist and composer Ron Hillis.
+There will be cake and a screening of a documentary featuring footage of various Eulenspiegel shows.

 “I think it’ll be a fun day,” said Leo.
-While her company has accomplished a lot in their 45 years, they aren’t slowing down any time soon.
-With the West Liberty Children’s Festival, which they sponsor, and their third time hosting a Puppeteers of America region festival along with all the other performances throughout the year, there will be plenty for Eulenspiegel Puppets and their fans to celebrate and enjoy long after their birthday.
+While her company has accomplished a lot in its 45 years, she isn't slowing down any time soon.
+With the West Liberty Children’s Festival, which they sponsor, hosting a Puppeteers of America region festival for the third time, and the other performances throughout the year, there will be plenty for Eulenspiegel Puppets and their fans to celebrate and enjoy long after their birthday.